mmilenkoski/Project/README.md

 We plan to enrich this information with other datasets including, but not limited to:

-1. Political Stability And Absence Of Violence/Terrorism: Estimates likelihood of political instability and politically-motivated violence for each country. https://datacatalog.worldbank.org/political-stability-and-absence-violenceterrorism-estimate
+1. **Political Stability And Absence Of Violence/Terrorism**: Estimates likelihood of political instability and politically-motivated violence for each country.

+https://datacatalog.worldbank.org/political-stability-and-absence-violenceterrorism-estimate

-2. Worldwide Governance Indicators: Provides governance indicators in respect to Voice and Accountability, Political Stability and Absence of Violence, Government Effectiveness, Regulatory Quality,Rule of Law and Control of Corruption. https://datacatalog.worldbank.org/dataset/worldwide-governance-indicators
+2. **Worldwide Governance Indicators**: Provides governance indicators in respect to Voice and Accountability, Political Stability and Absence of Violence, Government Effectiveness, Regulatory Quality,Rule of Law and Control of Corruption.

+https://datacatalog.worldbank.org/dataset/worldwide-governance-indicators

-3. World Development Indicators: Includes more than 800 estimators covering more than 150 different economies.
-Provides national, regional, and global estimates. https://datacatalog.worldbank.org/dataset/world-development-indicators
+3. **World Development Indicators**: Includes more than 800 estimators covering more than 150 different economies.
+Provides national, regional, and global estimates.

+https://datacatalog.worldbank.org/dataset/world-development-indicators

 In general, the site https://data.worldbank.org/ provides many datasets for country-specific year-by-year statistics, and we will decide which ones to use depending on the factors by which we want to compare different countries.

 # A list of internal milestones up until project milestone 2
-## Milestone 2.1
+### Milestone 2.1
   • Explore the GDELT dataset in detail, identify the relevant information and perform data wrangling and preprocessing.

   • Explore additional literature (papers, articles, similar projects) that might give us interesting insights and additional ideas on creating the data story.